 Background, challenges and context

-Previously, feed-in tariffs were the most widespread renewables support mechanism, but delivered little investment in Sub-Saharan Africa.
+Previously, feed-in tariffs were the most widespread renewables support mechanism but delivered little investment in Sub-Saharan Africa.
 Auctions, although quite recent, have already delivered more investment in renewables at lower prices than any other procurement or contracting method for the region.

-Running effective auctions requires good planning, procurement and contracting capacity, and can involve significant transaction costs.
+Running effective auctions requires good planning, procurement, and contracting capacity, and can involve significant transaction costs.
 Auctions also risk attracting too little bidding interest, leading to higher prices, as well as delays in reaching financial close and construction.
-While these are important to consider, a well-designed and implemented programme can effectively mitigate these risks, and costs can be easily offset by the benefits of lower tariffs.
+While these things are important to consider, a well-designed and implemented programme can effectively mitigate these risks, and costs can be easily offset by the benefits of lower tariffs.

 However, many African countries have struggled to successfully address the risks and costs involved, resulting in poor outcomes.